 Many children are struggling in school because of learning or behavior problems.
 Sometimes, these issues go undiagnosed and unnoticed for years, which could put the children behind.
 Parents want to be sure their children are treated well, have a good education, and are given the best chance at success in life.
-However, when it comes to understanding and becoming involved in the special education legal system, it can be difficult.
+However, when it comes to understanding and becoming involved in the special education legal system, coparenting special education kids can be difficult.

 Even when parents are on the same side and agree about the help their children need, it can sometimes involve arguing and fighting with the school.
 Sometimes, the school doesn’t believe that the children need an individualized education program (IEP).
 Other times, the school may tell the parents that the child needs to be in special education and the parents may not agree.
 When there are divorced parents who do not agree on what is best for their child, it can become even more complex.

 Signs that a Child May Need Special Education Classes

 Trying to determine whether there is a need for a child to be in special education can be complex from an emotional and logical standpoint.
 Parents often don’t want to believe that their child might need to be in a special education program, and they could miss some of the potential signs.
 On the other hand, the signs that could qualify a child for IEP may not be signs that they need special education.

 Sometimes, children are disciplined in school because of bad behaviors.
 In some cases, this could be due to behavioral issues that have not been diagnosed and treated.
 Other times, it could simply be that they are acting out for other reasons that would not necessarily mean they need to be in a special education class.